Industry: Aerospace & Defense

 Orlando has given Northrop Grumman a competitive advantage in acquiring office space for expansions.
 Metro Orlando has an average asking class A office space rent 31 percent lower than the national average: 42, 35 and 10 percent lower than Los Angeles, Seattle and Dallas, respectively (US Office MarketBeat, Q3 2021).
 This affordable cost of doing business combined with access to significant STEM talent from nearby UCF has made Central Florida Research Park a local hub for innovation in aerospace and adjacent industries, comprising of tenants including Luminar, Leidos Inc., and Raytheon Technologies.
 Proximity to UCF, one of the nation’s most innovative universities, gives companies a competitive edge for employing young professionals in tech-focused programs.
 UCF has awarded over 6,400 engineering degrees in recent years – about 840 of which were aerospace, aeronautical or astronautical engineering related degrees (JobsEQ, 2015-2020).

-Northrop Grumman’s newly opened facility in Research Park will bring collaboration in its Defense Systems division, specifically military satellites and their C4I field (command, control, communications, computers, intelligence).
-These operations support the U.S. Military with situational awareness, knowledge of the adversary and environment, and shorten time frames between sensing and response.
-Orlando’s strong U.S. Army, Navy, Air Force and Marine Corps presence paired with Northrop Grumman’s new office provide close proximity for further collaborations.
-And with the region’s aviation, defense and air transportation industry forecasted to grow 5.5 percent over the next five years, Northrop Grumman will be set to escalate its influence in Orlando (JobsEQ, Q2 2021).
+Northrop Grumman’s operations primarily support the U.S. military, delivering next-generation command-and-control; enhanced situational awareness, knowledge of the adversary and environment; shorter time frames between sensing and response; and sophisticated immersive environments and distributed training that promotes affordable training and mission readiness.
+Orlando’s strong U.S. Army, Navy, Air Force and Marine Corps presence, paired with Northrop Grumman’s new office, delivers proximity that enhances further collaborations.
+And, with the region’s aviation, defense and air transportation industry forecasted to grow 5.5 percent over the next five years, Northrop Grumman will be set to escalate its influence in Orlando (JobsEQ, Q2 2021).

 The growing shift from a government sector to a commercial private sector has broadened the market for aerospace and defense suppliers like Northrop Grumman.
 The company has experienced persistent growth despite the adversity of the COVID-19 pandemic, increasing revenue 8.94 percent year over year from 2020 to 2021, and shows no signs of slowing down (Macro Trends).
 The company’s expanding presence in Orlando will not only add to the almost 30,000 aerospace, aviation and defense industry employees here, but also flood the region with innovation and leadership, creating positive spillovers for Orlando’s emerging modeling, simulation, training and tech industries (JobsEQ, Q2 2021).